awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-producer.md

 INFO: Putting trade: ID 10: BUY 322 shares of WMT for $90.08
 ```

-Your stock trade stream is now being ingested by Kinesis Streams\.
+Your stock trade stream is now being ingested by Kinesis Data Streams\.